Sparse Partially Collapsed MCMC for Parallel Inference in Topic Models

-where $v$ is the word type for the given topic indicator.
-This proposal can be sampled using the Walker-Alias method with complexity $O(1)$ given a constructed Alias-table based on the word types in $\Phi$ in a similar fashion as the sparse sampler.
-The acceptance probability of the proposed topic indicator $z^{*}$ is given by
+This proposal can be sampled using the Walker-Alias method with complexity $O(1)$ given a constructed Alias-table based on the word types in $\Phi$ in a similar fashion as the sparse sampler in the previous subsection.
+The acceptance probability of the proposed topic indicator $z_{i,d}^{*}$ is given by

-where $p(\cdot)$ is the posterior and $p_{w}(\cdot)$ is the word-proposal distribution.
+where $z_{i,d}$ is the current draw, $p(\cdot)$ is the full conditional posterior, $p_{w}(\cdot)$ is the word-proposal distribution and $n_{-i,d,z_{i,d}^{*}}^{(d_{i})}$ is the number of topic indicators in document $d$ and for topic $z_{i,d}^{*}$ but with the $i$th topic indicator excluded.
 If the proposed topic is more common in the document than the current topic indicator it will be accepted with probability 1.
-Otherwise the acceptance probability will be roughly proportional to the ratio $n_{d,z^{*}}/n_{d,z_{i}}$.
+Otherwise, the acceptance probability will be roughly proportional to the ratio $n_{d,z_{i}^{*}}/n_{d,z_{i}}$.

 The second proposal in the sampler is the doc-proposal distribution.
-This is exactly the same proposal distribution as in \citet{2014arXiv1412.1576Y}:
+This is exactly the same proposal distribution as in \citet{yuan2015lightlda} and is given by